Harry Pierpont: Capture and confessions of Bandit Gang members

 On Wednesday, December 31, 1924, Mary Bridgewater, 29, was arrested in Indianapolis as an accomplice in the robbery of the South Marion bank.
 She denied having anything to do with the robbery, and claimed to not be with the gang when other robberies were committed.
 She had been visiting relatives in the southern part of Indiana and was not aware of the other arrests.
 She did admit to being one of two women in the Nash car as it stood in front of the South Marion bank when it was held up.
 She claimed that after the robbery, the group drove back to Indianapolis but that she did not receive any of the money from the robbery.

 Marion "Red" Smith pleaded guilty in Grant County Circuit Court on December 31, 1924, and was sentenced to ten to twenty-five years for automobile banditry.
 Smith had just been released from the state reformatory five months prior, where he had been serving a term for vehicle theft.

 On Friday, January 2, 1925, Robert Morse, 25, and his wife, Emily Morse, 27, of Indianapolis, were arrested by Sheriff Renbarger and operatives from the Webster Detective Agency as part of the gang.
 Morse and his wife both admitted to being part of the gang of seven people, five men and two women, who took part in the South Marion robbery, but denied being a part of the gang at Upland or Noblesville.
 Morse claimed that he only received $153, instead of the $600 promised, as his share of the South Marion robbery.
 He admitted that the gang's original plan was to rob a bank in Hartford City, but the gang changed their mind and headed to Marion instead on November 26.
 Mrs. Morse, in contrast to Mrs. Bridgewater, admitted that she knew that the men intended to rob the bank.

 On January 4, 1925, James Robbins, William Behrens, and Marion "Red" Smith were taken to the Indiana Reformatory to begin serving their sentences.

 On January 10, 1925, George R. Frazer, 23, of Kokomo, was turned into the Marion police by his father as being part of the bandit gang who robbed the South Marion and Upland banks.
 Frazer stated that Mary Bridgewater and Emily Morse knew all about the robberies, and that Mrs. Bridgewater had scouted out the South Marion bank by cashing a check just before the robbery.
-On the morning of November 26, four men, whom he knew from prison, picked him up in Kokomo and told him they were looking for some place to "stick up", but hadn't decided on a city.
+On the morning of November 26, four men, whom he knew from prison, picked him up in Kokomo and told him they were looking for some place to "stick up", but had not decided on a city.